Protein in urine (proteinuria)

-Protein in urine — known as proteinuria (pro-tee-NU-ree-uh) — is excess protein found in a urine sample.
-Protein is one of the substances identified during a test to analyze the content of your urine (urinalysis).
+Protein in urine — also called proteinuria (pro-tee-NU-ree-uh) — is an excess of bloodborne proteins in urine.
+Protein is one of the substances measured in a lab test to analyze the contents of urine (urinalysis).

-Low levels of protein in urine are normal.
+Low levels of protein in urine are typical.
 Temporarily high levels of protein in urine aren't unusual either, particularly in younger people after exercise or during an illness.

 Persistently high levels of protein in urine may be a sign of kidney disease.